dimanikulin/dimanikulin/WorkLifeBalance.md

 <img src="./Images/chess.jpg" alt="chess" />

 # Cleanup
+I have a somewhat strange habit that I would describe as 'cleaning the environment.'
+From time to time, I perform clean-ups of my working and personal environments.

+Why?
+It makes my environments more searchable and structured.
+What do I mean by 'environments'?
+It could be anything - data on hard drives, items on the table, clothes, etc.

+Do you have the same habit?

 <img src="./Images/cleanup.jpg" alt="cleanup" />

+## Tags
+habits cleaningmotivation cleanbeauty

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |